PeriniM/perinim.github.io/_pages/about.md

 Passionate about `Open Source` and `Product Development`.

-Over the years I have gained a broad range of knowledge in fields such as `robotics`, `product design and development`, and `artificial intelligence`.
+Over the years I have gained a broad range of knowledge in fields such as `robotics`, `hardware development`, `optimal control` algorithms and `artificial intelligence`.

-I took part to diverse project‑oriented competitions which resulted in excellent results, showcasing my ability to think critically and apply my knowledge to solve real‑world problems.
+I took part to diverse project‑oriented competitions which resulted in excellent results, keeping in contact with many companies and applying my expertise to solve real study cases.